MyPureCloud/developer-center-blog/source/2019-09-06-beertender-chatbot/index.html.md

 Part 1 - Setting up the Amazon Lex Bot
 * In part 1 we will utilize Amazon Lex to build a simple chatbot that will take inbound chat requests and identify if the intent of the request information or order for routing.
 From there we will collect the needed customer information to place the order.

-Part 2 - Integrating your Amazon Lex bots into your PureCloud organization
+Part 2 - Integrating your Amazon Lex bots into your Genesys Cloud organization
-* In Part 2 we will learn how to integrate Amazon Lex with PureCloud for use in architect flows.
+* In Part 2 we will learn how to integrate Amazon Lex with Genesys Cloud for use in architect flows.

-Part 3 - Setting up the PureCloud Inbound SMS Flow
+Part 3 - Setting up the Genesys Cloud Inbound SMS Flow
-* In Part 3 we will setup an inbound PureCloud Chat flow integrated with your Lex bot for inbound message processing.
+* In Part 3 we will setup an inbound Genesys Cloud Chat flow integrated with your Lex bot for inbound message processing.

 Future Part 4 -  Ways to expand the logic and use case - New Blog Coming Soon.